 When a calc method is inserted into a sheet, only the formatting properties set for the entire cell are applied.
 Any formats applied to individual characters in the cell are ignored.
 For example, if the cell font is set to red or bold in the calc method, then that format will be applied to the cell when the calc method is inserted into the sheet.
-But if the cell in the calc method contains text and only one word of that text is set to red or bold, then that formatting is ignored when the calc method is inserted into the sheet, and instead the cell-level formatting is applied.
+But if the cell in the calc method contains text and only one word of that text is set to red or bold, then that formatting is ignored when the calc method is inserted into the sheet into the sheet.
+But if sapplied to the calc method is inserted into the sheet is generated into the sheet is generated into the calc method is inserted into the sheet.
+But if the cell is inserted when the calc method is inserted into the sheet, and instead the cell-level formatting is applied.